FAQs – ALCOHOL REHAB

 Barbiturates: This class of medication was widely used to manage withdrawal, but nowadays, it is replaced with the use of benzodiazepines.

 Benzodiazepines: The treatment with benzodiazepines the most common regimen for addressing alcohol withdrawal symptoms.
 Usually, the protocol includes 3 days of long-acting benzo intake on a fixed schedule.
-Ativan (lorazepam), Valium (diazepam), and Librium (chlordiazepoxide) are the most used benzodiazepines in the treatment of alcohol.
+Ativan (lorazepam), Valium (diazepam), and Librium (chlordiazepoxide) are the most used benzodiazepines in the treatment of alcohol withdrawal and dependence.

 During this stage of rehab, patients will learn how addiction changes their brain function and look at the negative consequences of drinking.
 Also, people learn how to live without alcohol, how to cope with stress, and how to avoid relapse.